 The CMV Predictive Analysis geographic display is an interactive map identifying future areas having increased risk of CMV crashes.
 The map displays supplemental data including location of FMCSA reportable, rollover, Motorcoach, School Bus, and Hazmat crash locations.
 Additionally, crash location information can be displayed by crash type, including, fatal, injury, or property damage.
-Model predictions are based on historic crash data, weather forcast, bar locations, and significant events.
+Model predictions are based on historic crash data, weather forecast, highway speed limits, geographical location, and day of the week.

 The 90 day enforcement plan guides supervisors in selecting areas and times for conducting enforcement.
-In addition to the regular 90 day enforcement plan, the Commercial Vehicle Enforcement Administration under the THP will faciliatate the STAND overtime project.
+In addition to the regular 90 day enforcement plan, the Commercial Vehicle Enforcement Administration under the THP will facilitate the STAND overtime project.
 This project is for speeding trucks and negligent drivers.
-It emphasizes enforcment of hazardous moving violations committed by drivers of commercial motor vehicles and passenger vehicles creating hazardous conditions around commercial motor vehicles.
+It emphasizes enforcement of hazardous moving violations committed by drivers of commercial motor vehicles and passenger vehicles creating hazardous conditions around commercial motor vehicles.
 At a minimum, troopers will also conduct a level three inspection at each commercial vehicle contact.
 It is estimated that at least 4,500 contacts and 2,000 inspections will be completed during the Speeding Trucks and Negligent Drivers (STAND) campaign.
 This campaign is one of the several overtime activities used by THP to reduce CMV related crashes.
-Tennessee plans to dedicate approximately 3,000 overtime hours to this project in FY 2019.
+Tennessee plans to dedicate approximately 3,000 overtime hours to this project in FY 2019 and FY 2020.
+As of the end of June 2019, 2,190 STAND hours were worked.